NicodemusGurion/nicodemusgurion.github.io/_posts/2024-07-10-quick-answers.md

 Neither Jews nor Christians have ever considered the crucifixion a human sacrifice.
 Human sacrifice are abhorrent to Jews and an abomination to Yahweh.
 (Jeremiah 32:35)

 If the crucifixion was a human sacrifice, it would mean the Jews purposefully broke their own laws and killed Jesus to bring sustenance to Yahweh.
 The idea is abhorrent and the deed pointless.

+## "X is Pagan"

+Accusations of paganism looks very hypocritical coming from someone whose religious practices involves worshipfully touching and kissing a black stone in a formerly pagan temple.

+The Kaaba was originally a pagan temple with 360 idols, and the pagans used to smear the blood of their sacrifices on the black stone. (https://sunnah.com/bukhari:2478)

+The pilgrimages to the Kaaba are of pagan origins.
+The ritual processions around the Kaaba were part of pagan beliefs and custom, the white robes worn by the pilgrims are from pagan origins.

+Pagans called out the names of their pagan gods as they circled the Kaaba.
+Today Muslims call out Allah's name.
+Pagans ran between the nearby hills.
+Today Muslims follow their example.

+Muslims believe that praying under the rain gutter of the Kaaba purifies them of all sins.
+They thus say that a building can do something only God can do, making the Kaaba equal to God.

+Islam teaches that touching or kissing the black stone erases your sins; Something only God can do.
+The veneration of the Kaaba and black stone are derived from pagan rituals and beliefs.

+Sahih al-Bukhari 1597 shows even Umar recognized that kissing the black stone was a pointless act of idolatry, but he only did so because Muhammad did so. (https://sunnah.com/bukhari:1597)

+Islam also teaches that the black stone is omniscient and will intercede on judgement day for those who touched it.
+Apparently Allah doesn't know who did or not. (https://sunnah.com/tirmidhi:961)

+Sahih al-Bukhari reveals that Muhammad himself used to be a pagan, sacrificing to false gods.
+No prophet of the God of Abraham has ever sacrificed to false gods. (https://sunnah.com/bukhari:5499)

+Every Muslim that makes the Hajj, runs between the hills, or kisses the black stone, is performing pagan rituals founded on pagan superstitions sanctioned by Muhammad himself.